nyergler/nyergler.github.io/content/posts/2003-10-23-validator-improvments.md

     <a class="reference external" href="http://magnet-uri.sourceforge.net">Magnets</a> are properly magnetized
   </li>
   <li>
-    <tt class="docutils literal">rdf:about</tt> is displayed
+    `rdf:about` is displayed
   </li>
   <li>
-    If a <span class="caps">RDF</span> segment does not contain a license, the validator says so, and then tells you what it might contain
+    If a RDF segment does not contain a license, the validator says so, and then tells you what it might contain
   </li>
   <li>
     Various cosmetic changes